 A pre-teen learns about positive affirmations.

-So, my grandson, Joe was assigned to say his affirmation first thing in the morning.
-His mom was his witness.
-They decided to do it together.
-“I am awesome!
-Today is a great day.”
-First, he said it to his reflection in the mirror.
-Next it was his mom’s turn, and, finally, they affirmed it to each other’s reflection.
-It made them both happy.
+My grandson, Joe, was assigned to say his affirmation first thing in the morning.
+In addition, his mom wanted to do one as well.
+First Joe, “I am awesome!
+Today is a great day.“.
+Then, my daughter delivered hers.
+Finally, they spoke it to each other’s reflection in the mirror.
+As a final point, they confessed it made them happy.

 They agreed that the use of positive self-talk could be a secret weapon for pre-teens.
 And, it felt much better than when he put himself down.
 “I think we should do this again,” he said.